 Low Back Pain and Sciatica

 If you are suffering from sciatica or low back pain you are not alone.
-In a six month period 50% of all Canadians have suffered from low back pain and 85% of all working people will experience low back pain at some point.
+In a six month period 50% of all Canadians have suffered from low back pain.
+85% of all working people will experience low back pain at some point.

 What is Sciatica?

-Sciatica is a term used to describe pain caused by a pinching of the Sciatic Nerve.
-The term sciatica describes the symptoms of leg pain—and possibly tingling, numbness or weakness—that originate in the lower back and travel through the buttock and down the back of the leg.
+Sciatica describes pain caused by a pinching of the Sciatic Nerve.
+The symptoms include leg pain, and possibly tingling, numbness or weakness—that originate in the lower back and travel through the buttock and down the back of the leg.
 Sciatica may or may not accompany low back pain.

 Sciatica is not a diagnosis in and of itself—it is a symptom of an underlying issue, such as a spinal subluxation (spinal misalignment), a degenerated or herniated “slipped” disc, muscle imbalances or spinal stenosis.

 When suffering from low back pain and/or sciatica it is crucial to discover the underlying cause of your symptoms rather than relying on medications to cover them up.
-Chiropractors are spine and nerve specialists who can discover the cause of your pinched nerve, and restore your body to its ideal condition.
 Chiropractic is about far more than back pain relief however, research shows that gentle spine adjustments combined with proper stretches and exercise are the most effective way to alleviate symptoms, and provide long term relief.